estebanramos/estebanramos/README.md

 ## 👨‍💻 Work

-<p>I work on Cybersecurity.
-I have experience working in an incident responde team and carrying out penetration tests on diverse systems and applications.</p>
+<p>I'm on Cybersecurity.
+I have experience workingin an incident responde team and carrying out penetration tests on diverse systems and applications.</p>